anandj123/ccda-parser-bigquery/README.md

 cd build && chmod +x launch-ccda-batch-custom.sh && ./launch-ccda-batch-custom.sh && cd ..
 ```

-# Deploy to Cloud Composer for schedule run
+# Deploy to Cloud Composer for scheduled runs

-Get the location of the GCS bucket of the Cloud Composer environment.
+Get the location of the DAG folder of the Cloud Composer environment.
 To get the
-DAG folder of your environment, go to the Cloud Composer screen in your google cloud console
+DAG folder of your environment, go to the Cloud Composer service in your google cloud console
 and then select the DAGs folder.

 or use the following command